What is a Resource-Based View?

 Perfect competition does not exist in the real world - companies may be exposed to the exact same competitive and external forces, but they are still able to formulate different strategies to compete with one another.
 Thus, RBV assumes that this is due to the varying values of their resources and skills.

-.
+- Organised to capture value.
 Resources do not necessarily convey a competitive advantage - if the organisation, its systems and its processes are not designed to exploit the resource to its fullest, then it cannot hope to gain a competitive advantage.
-This could refer to not utilising talented or knowledgable individuals in the correct department or role, or not fully building campaigns that utilise the organisation's positive reputation, amongst many other examples.
+This could refer to not utilising talented or knowledgeable individuals in the correct department or role, or not fully building campaigns that utilise the organisation's positive reputation, amongst many other examples.

 Only when all of these factors are fulfilled can one gain a sustained competitive advantage, and can innovate and get ahead in the market.
 The process for maximising an advantage using the RBV should follow as such: